 Voluntary work can help you build your skill-set and learn a new language.
 It will help to have some money saved before you set off as the vast majority of voluntary positions are unpaid.
 Volunteering looks good on your CV and gives you the chance to network and build contacts.

 To volunteer in China you should first research what you would like to do and apply to organisations directly.

 Some relevant organisations that may offer opportunities in China include:

-As a general rule, it is unlikely people will speak English in rural areas, but in bigger cities like Beijing and Shanghai you should be able to get by if you can only speak English.
+Many international companies operate using English and in bigger cities like Beijing and Shanghai you should be able to get by if you don't speak the local language.

 English and Chinese are the official languages of Hong Kong.
 Nationals speak both Cantonese and Mandarin.

+British nationals require visas to enter China and will need to acquire one before they arrive.
 If you are entering Hong Kong you don't need a visa.
 However, to work legally, your employer will have to apply for a working visa on your behalf.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.